afritzler/mydocs-action-test/docs/index.md

 ## A better test

 Some cool stuff comes here.
+Minor change.